Brad Williams (comedian): Television appearances

 Williams appeared on Mind of Mencia, playing several roles, including playing a dwarf whore ("whorf"), the leader of an all dwarf basketball team, joining Mencia at a Renaissance faire, and giving a speech about his hatred of podiums.
 For St. Patrick's Day 2008, Brad, dressed as a leprechaun, made an appearance on The Tonight Show with Jay Leno.
 For Halloween 2008, Brad dressed up as Child's Play character Chucky for a skit on Jimmy Kimmel Live!.
+On SummerSlam 2026, he appeared as one of the "Minihausens", allies of Danhausen.

 Stand-up releases

 In April 2011, Williams released his first full-length comedy album called Coming Up Short.

 On April 14, 2014, Williams started hosting the About Last Night podcast with comedian/actor Adam Ray.

 Williams had his first one-hour comedy special, Brad Williams: Fun Size, on May 8, 2015, on Showtime.
 His second one-hour comedy special, Brad Williams: Daddy Issues, aired on May 20, 2016, on Showtime.

 Williams was a frequent guest and "friend of the show" to The Kevin and Bean Show, broadcast weekday mornings on KROQ 106.7FM, Los Angeles, California.
 He appeared on Kevin and Beans "April Foolishness" comedy show in 2012, 2013 and 2015 alongside such comedians as Bob Saget, Jay Mohr, Jim Jeffries, Bill Burr, and Eddie Izzard.